 Set your priorities straight

-Without a well-functioning one, all other fancy and expensive toys — TVs, tablets, laptops, etc. — are kind of useless.
+Without a well-functioning one, all other fancy and expensive toys — TVs, tablets, laptops, etc. — are useless.

 Having a good router means you will not need to tend to it regularly.
-So it’s a good idea to pay adequate attention upfront.
+So it’s a good idea to pay good attention upfront.
 Think of the router as running water or the foundation of your home.

 Key to pick a Wi-Fi Router: Figuring out what you need

 “We don’t need a super-duper one.
 We’re basic users.
-We just surf the web, stream movies, kids play games, once in while we make video calls.
+We just surf the web, stream movies, kids play games, and make video calls once in a while.
 The usual stuff, nothing special.”

 The point is, you might need a better router than you think you do.
 That said, there are three things to consider when getting a Wi-Fi router: Coverage, speed, and features.
-(Note how I didn’t include the cost.)

 Picking a Wi-Fi router with the right coverage: How big is your place?

-With a home twice the size, of around 2000 ft² (186 m²), things start to get complicated.
-If there are not many walls and the house is in a somewhat round or square shape, a single router might still do.
-But if there are thick walls, perhaps it’s time to think of additional hardware units.
+Things start to get complicated with a home twice the size of around 2000 ft² (186 m²).
+If there are not many walls and the house is somewhat round or square, a single router placed in the center will likely do.

 The shape and content of your home

-But if the place is sprawling, has an L shape or with a few floors, chances are you’ll need multiple hardware units.
+But if the place is sprawling, has an L shape, or with a few floors, chances are you’ll need multiple hardware units.